< Back

 Custom-coded websites are better when:

-• You need unique functionality (e.g., client portals, integrations, scheduling tools)
+• You need unique or complex functionality (e.g., client portals, integrations, scheduling tools)

 • You’re investing in SEO and want full control